gregschmit/rails-rest-framework/docs/_guide/4_filtering_and_ordering.md

 separated list, like: `ordering=director,-name`.

-If you include `ModelControllerMixin` into your controller, `ModelOrderingFilter` is included in the filter backends by default, but it is disabled.
-To enable, adjust the `ordering_fields` controller attribute.
-To adjust the parameter that the user passes, adjust `ordering_query_param`.
-The default is 'ordering'.
+If you include `ModelControllerMixin` into your controller, `ModelOrderingFilter` is included in the filter backends by default.
+You can use `ordering_fields` to controller which fields are allowed to be ordered by.
+To adjust the parameter that the user passes, adjust `ordering_query_param`; the default is 'ordering'.